 We aim to bring together our skills in editing, curating and image-making to create pictures and videos that work for their very particular purposes, whether that is for a newspaper; a magazine; the web or the wall.
 Our network of photographers and video makers, with their diverse skills, gives us a great range of possibilities for getting the best results for our clients.

 Our experience enables us to offer visual public relations advice on our clients’ media requirements, from an initial concept through to development and final delivery to targeted media.
-Take a look at our advertising/PR portfolio to see what we can do for our clients.
+Take a look at our marketing/PR portfolio to see what we can do for our clients.

 We also offer video services and have produced a number of videos for our art based clients including commissions for the London Art Fair and the Format International Photography Festival.
 To see a small selection go to our video portfolio.